Venezuela travel note:

 Considering the absolute hole the country is, there are plenty of worthy causes to help with but just bear in mind that the Government appears to be becoming evermore paranoid and authoritarian – Western do-gooders may be viewed with suspicion.

 Our go-to platform for finding volunteering gigs is Worldpackers who connect travellers with host projects.
-Have a look at the Worldpackers site and see if they have any exciting opportunities in X before signing up.
+Have a look at the Worldpackers site and see if they have any exciting opportunities here before signing up.
+Make sure you join using the code BROKEBACKPACKER for $10 off!

 Alternatively, Workaway is another excellent common platform used by travellers searching for volunteering opportunities.
 You can read our review of Workaway for more info on using this terrific platform.